UK Indefinite Leave to Remain Tools

 Negative ILR Eligibility: Mitigating Application Risks

-As of April 2025, the standard ILR application fee is £2,885 (increased from £2,404).
-The Immigration Health Surcharge for settlement applications is £0 (reduced from £2,388 in April 2024).
+From 8 April 2026, the standard ILR application fee is £3,226 per person (up from £3,029 in 2025/26 and £2,885 before that).
+A biometric enrolment fee of £19.20 also applies.
+The Immigration Health Surcharge does not apply to settlement applications.
 These fees are non-refundable if your application is refused.
-Priority services are available at additional cost: the decision-ready service costs £500 for a target decision within 5 working days (where eligible), and the super-priority service costs £1,000 for next-working-day decisions.
-Fee amounts are set by parliamentary regulations and typically increase annually in April.
+Priority services are available at additional cost: the priority service adds around £500 for a faster decision, and the super-priority service adds around £1,000 for a next-working-day decision (where eligible).
+Fee amounts are set by parliamentary regulations and typically increase each April.

 Frequently Asked Questions